Euphemia of Rügen

 Euphemia of Rügen (c.
 1280 – May 1312) was Queen of Norway as the spouse of Håkon V of Norway.
 She is famous in history as a literary figure, and known for commissioning translations of romances.

 Biography

 Euphemia was most likely the daughter of Vitslav II, Prince of Rügen (1240–1302).
-Older Norwegian historiography claims she was the daughter of Günther, Count of Arnstein and Prince Vitslav her maternal grandfather.
+Older Norwegian historiography claims she was the daughter of Günter, Count of Arnstein, and thus Prince Vitslav would have been her maternal grandfather.
 This claim has, however, been refuted.

 Euphemia married Håkon V of Norway in the spring of 1299.
-Haakon's brother, King Eric II, subsequently died in July 1299 at which time Håkon became king of Norway.
-The marriage between Euphemia and Haakon had probably been agreed on at a Danish-Norwegian settlement meeting in the autumn of 1298, where Prince Vitslav participated as a mediator and guarantee.
+Håkon's brother, King Eric II, subsequently died in July 1299 at which time Håkon became king of Norway.
+The marriage between Euphemia and Håkon had probably been agreed upon at a Danish-Norwegian settlement meeting in the autumn of 1298, at which Prince Vitslav participated as a mediator and guarantee.
 The couple resided at Akershus Castle in Oslo.